PeterCamilleri/fOOrth/README.md

 * The fOOrth language needs to be tested (and made operational) under current versions of both Rubinius and JRuby.

+## Latest Victories

+* 2015-04-13 The test and integration suites now work correctly with minitest 5.5.1 in both Ruby versions 1.9.3 and 2.1.5!
+Finally!
+Yay!

 ## Notes

 * Tested under ruby 1.9.3p484 (2013-11-22) [i386-mingw32]